-AP English Language and Composition is intended to fulfill a freshman-level college English requirement through rigorous course content and a passing score on the AP exam at the end of the year.
-According to College Board, this course "focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
-Students engage in close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure."
+Dual credit is intended to fulfill a freshman-level college English requirement through George Fox University, by following rigorous course content in line with the university's curriculum The course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
+Students engage in close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 Students can expect to engage in deep reading and analysis of a variety of literary genres and themes and develop their skills in academic, literary writing.
-Though the coursework goes beyond the scope of the AP exam, formal test practice is part of the course.